junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 - kid die -> Death say thank you and I love you, exchange life to save them, die finally (used up power, essence is in kid now)

-- human test out theory, no one die again even if mortal wound -> human start postpering
+- human test out theory, no one die again even if mortal wound -> human start prospering

 ### Postlude (Act 4, Chap 16-18)